Below are the Notice of Privacy Practice notifications for the following physician groups.

 FOR INDIANA RESIDENTS

-Unless your provider specifically discloses otherwise, with the exception of charges for services delivered to patients, providers do not have any financial interest in any information, products, or services offered through the Service.
+Unless your physician specifically discloses otherwise, with the exception of charges for services delivered to patients, physicians do not have any financial interest in any information, products, or services offered through the Service.

-I expressly consent to providers forwarding my patient identifiable information to the third party payor responsible for the Service or its designee.
-I agree that I will hold harmless said payor(s), American Well Corporation and Provider for any loss of information due to a technical failure.
+I expressly consent to physicians forwarding my patient identifiable information to the third party payor responsible for the Service or its designee.
+I agree that I will hold harmless said payor(s), American Well Corporation and physician for any loss of information due to a technical failure.

 Notice Concerning Complaints